spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/table-features/table-feature-batch-actions.md

 As Table Feature Batch Actions based on the [Table Feature Selectable](/docs/marketplace/dev/front-end/table-design/table-features/table-feature-selectable.html), this feature must be registered and enabled via table config.
 Batch actions are functions that can be performed on multiple items within a table.
-Once the user selects at least one row from the table, the batch action bar appears at the top of the table, presenting the user with actions they can take.
+As soon as at least one row is selected in the table, the batch action bar with allowed actions will appear at the top of the table.
 To exit or escape `batch action mode`, the user can deselect the items.
 See an example below, how to use the Batch Actions feature.